christinalee/Slides/slides-master/kotlin/slides.md

 ## Conversion
 - right click conversion
-- look for !!
+- look for `!!`

+note:
-note: naive conversion from java compiles down to the same code, so you're exactly where you started
-note: but this can be made better, so go through and clean up
-note: this process will make it very clear how kotlin makes your code better
+naive conversion from java compiles down to the same code, so you're exactly where you started but this can be made better, so go through and clean up this process will make it very clear how kotlin makes your code better

 !!!